-7520 Grade 12 5-10 pds/week/all year 1-2 credits
+7520 Grade 12 1-2 credits

 This program is designed for the student who has ability, an interest in the teaching profession, and a desire to be of service.
 Application forms are available in the guidance office.
 If approved by the principal, the student is assigned to a school.
 Credit is granted upon the satisfactory completion of the program.
 This program will be scheduled at the beginning of the school year dependent upon the need.
 Each student must be responsible for his/her transportation to and from the assigned school.